Country Road Roundabout

 TRC will store personal information collected from its website on secure servers protected in controlled facilities and/or in other internal controlled facilities.

 If you would like to know the information recorded, or to update, correct or complete your personal information held by TRC, please contact us.

 TRC will occasionally update this Privacy Statement to reflect TRC policies and customer feedback.
 TRC encourages you to periodically review this Statement to be informed of how TRC is protecting your information.Should you have any questions about TRC, this Privacy Statement or anything on the TRC website, please contact us.

 The following Terms and Conditions govern the use of MyTRC Online Community (“the site”).
-The platform is owned and operated by us, Harvest Digital Planning Pty Ltd (Harvest), on behalf of Tamworth Regional Council.
+The platform is owned and operated by us, Social Pinpoint Pty Ltd, on behalf of Tamworth Regional Council.